clojurists-together/clojuriststogether.org/content/news/2024/2024 Long Term Project Updates May June.md

 * [deps.clj](https://github.com/borkdude/deps.clj): A faithful port of the clojure CLI bash script to Clojure
     * Upgrade/sync with clojure CLI v1.11.3.1463

+### Other projects
+There are many other projects I’m involved with but that had little to no activity in the past month.
+Check out the **Other Projects** section (more details) of [my blog here](https://blog.michielborkent.nl/oss-updates-may-jun-2024.html) to see a full list.

+Published 30-06-2024. <br>

 ---